angeldothycodes/AZ-900-JOURNEY/Adam_Marczak_Episode09_Compute Services | VMs, VM Scale Set, App Service, Functions, ACI, AKS.md

 > ![image](https://github.com/user-attachments/assets/88a20e96-707d-4202-a80a-a424f05a8e0c)

+ ##Virtualization
- First service on the list is virtual machine
+First service on the list is virtual machine but in order to talk about virtual machine, let's talk about virtualization in general.
+If you have a physical server, physical machine, what you will do first is install operating system which will have standard components like file systems, some services, some ports